DXHeroes/knowledge-base-content/practices/continous_integration.md

 - **Relying on the CI too much**
   The CI is as good as good are the test results.
 If the developers have to fix the problems too often, it slows down the development.
 - **Hardware/Software costs**
   It can seem like an expensive change.
-In reality, the costs are marginal comparing to the costs of maintaining more complex products at the later stages of development.
+In reality, the costs are marginal comparing to the cost of maintaining more complex products at the later stages of development.
 - **The project is too small**
   Implementing the CI can be time-consuming.
 Writing the tests takes a long time.
 Ensure that you do not spend more time implementing this practice than actually developing the product.
 On the other hand, even small projects can benefit from the CI if they use the proper CI tools that are easy to set up.
 Try, for example, [Travis CI](https://travis-ci.org/) or [Circle CI](https://circleci.com/).